vartikabisariya/exerPythTextErrorRpt/README.md

 ## Watch Tutorial

-* Follow along with Python tutorial: ??? (?? min): link??
+* Follow along with Python tutorial: Python Script to Generate an Error Report from Text Files (38 min): https://youtu.be/Nvyd6eipXfQ
 * When you're done make sure you save your file.

 ## Push your updated file to your GitHub repository